Tris-Frazier/Ball-Challenge/README.md

 I created 8 balls, 4 travel along the x-axis and 4 travel along the y-axis.
 Each ball is labeled by name and describe the changes they make upon reaching the edge.

 Changes are made to the z-index, color, border-radius, height or width.

+Download the JavaScript and HTML file into one folder.
+To watch the balls move, open the HTML file using your browser.
+Enjoy!